rayniel95/rayniel95.github.io/docs/projects/projects.md

 *January 2025 - February 2025*

-This is a basic blockchain explorer for the Ethereum blockchain.
-It has all the core features.
-View the last 5 blocks and transactions, the block list, transactions inside a block, sender and receiver addresses in a transaction, and search by transaction hash, address, or block hash.
+This project is a clinic history admin dashboard.
+With the dashboard is possible to  store information of the patients, admins, doctors or add information about drug exposures, notes of the patients.
+All the information is store as NFTs (Non Fungible Tokens) in Sepolia (Ethereum) testnet.

 - Implemented routing for all pages using the Next.js App Router.
 - Developed reusable components to reduce code redundancy and improve readability.